fruitsaladchan/lab3/docs/cli.md

 - cat - concatenate and print file
 - pwd - print working directory
 - emerge - cli interface to portage (gentoo package manager)
+- yay - interface for pacman and aur (used on arch based distros)